 The MSW program expects you to play an active role in your own education, contribute to the continuous quality improvement of the program, and organize in areas of interest to you.
 Please let us know how we can support you in these endeavors.

-The program policies provide essential information that will help you succeed in the MSW Program.
-Please become familiar with them so you can refer to them as necessary.
+This program manual provides essential information that will help you succeed in the MSW Program.
+Please become familiar with it so you can refer to it as necessary.